scala-phase/scala-orms/ScalaQuery/README.md

 `rake run` handles rebuilding everything that needs to be rebuilt, before starting ShowOff.

 [ShowOff][] starts a web server listening on port 9090.
-Surfing to that port,
+Surf to that port, to run the slide show.

+# Sample Code

+The `code` subdirectory contains an [SBT][] project with some sample code that demonstrates the ScalaQuery concepts discussed in this talk.
+All code was tested against a locally built 0.9.5-SNAPSHOT version of ScalaQuery, compiled against Scala 2.8.1.

 [ScalaQuery]: http://scalaquery.org/
 [ShowOff]: https://github.com/schacon/showoff